Gary Gaines: Return to Permian

 On March 9, 2009, Permian announced that Gaines would return as head coach of Permian after Darren Allman left for Austin Westlake.
 It had been 20 years since Gaines left Permian and 10 years since he had coached high school football.
 The Panthers were not able to recreate the success Gaines had in the 1980s, compiling a 23–21 record over four seasons with just one playoff victory.
 At the conclusion of the 2012 season, Gaines resigned as head coach and announced his retirement from coaching.
 In eight total seasons at Permian, Gaines compiled a 69–28–1 record and an overall record of 127–93–5 in 20 seasons as a head coach.

 Post-coaching career

 In 2005, Gaines moved on to serve as the athletic director for Ector County Independent School District, the same district of which Permian High School is a part.
 In 2007, he took the position of athletic director for the Lubbock Independent School District.

 Gaines was also a public speaker.
 Speaking to high schools and colleges across the country, Gaines gave insight on teamwork, leadership, winning and success on and off the field.

 Personal life and death

-Gaines was married to Sharon Gaines and the couple had two children and five grandchildren.
+Gaines was married to Sharon Gaines, and the couple had two children and five grandchildren.

-Gaines was inducted into the Texas High School Coaches Association Hall of Honor in 2013 and Angelo State University Hall of Honor in 2019.
+Gaines was inducted into the Texas High School Coaches Association Hall of Honor in 2013 and the Angelo State University Hall of Honor in 2019.

-In 2017, Gaines announced that he had been diagnosed with early onset Alzheimer's disease.
+In 2017, Gaines announced that he had been diagnosed with early-onset Alzheimer's disease.
 Gaines died from the disease on August 22, 2022, at the age of 73.